 The synthetic data set consists of 3D data of 256x256x768 voxels with size $0.5^3$ mm.
 The diameter varies along the z-axis from about 0.7 to about 23 voxels, simulating the size-range of arterial vessels imaged with CT.
-The density is defined between 1130 and 1350 and the background density between 1080 and 1100 (which corresponds to CT attenuation values of 130 to 350, and 80-100 Hounsfield Units, respectively).
+The vessel density is defined between 1130 and 1350 and the background density between 1080 and 1100 (which corresponds to CT attenuation values of 130 to 350, and 80 to 100 Hounsfield Units, respectively).
 The curvature of the vessel is simulated by a helix with an angle of 32.14 and radius of 76.8 voxels.

 Figure 5: Result on synthetic data.
-Left, MIP image of the synthetic data, followed by elliptical cross-section model fitted along the vessel path, and finally a parameterized vessel by cylindrical model fitting

-We apply the cylindrical model fitting to a real patient dataset in a region of interest where manual segmentation by experts is required (see Figure 2).
-Figures 6 and 7 show the result of fitting an initial model to a set of ten slices of volumetric data, starting from an initial seed point.
+Left, MIP image of the synthetic data, followed by elliptical cross-section model fitted along the vessel path, and finally a parameterized vessel by cylindrical model fitting model to a set of ten slices of volumetric data, starting from an initial seed point.
 In the Figures, the first and last columns of images correspond to the first and the last slice of a sub-volumetric region defined by a set of 10 slices (as an example).
 The center column of images correspond to the slice in the middle of the dataset.
-The upper row of images corresponds to a partially occluded vessel.
+The upper row of images corresponds to a partially occluded or calcified vessel.
 The second row of images corresponds to the fitted model.
-Finally, the third row is a super position of the cylinder enclosing the vessel.
-Here, we can see that there is not a clear distinction between the vessel boundary and soft tissue or vessel background.
+Finally, the third row is a superposition of the cylinder enclosing the vessel.
+In Figure 6, we can see that there is not a clear distinction between the vessel boundary and soft tissue or vessel background.
 It looks like a bifurcation, but it is not.
 This is certainly a difficult case where any other preprocessing step using derivative estimation, gradient information or thresholds are likely to fail.
 However the cylindrical vessel model fits quite well to the sub-volumetric data of the vessel.
 Figure 7 shows the result on a calcified vessel.
 This is also a difficult case to segment.
 From the medical point of view it is quite important to extract the entire vessel dimensions, rather than the lumen only, because it allows an estimation of the relative degree of a stenosis.
-In both cases (from Figures 6 and 7) the density of the fitted model corresponds to the mean density for the data.
-This would help to combine this technique with an adaptive process to correct for inter- and within-individual variation of the degree of vascular opacification, and to distinguish vessel from other structures, such as bone.
+In both cases (Figures 6 and 7) the density of the fitted model corresponds to the mean density of the data.
+This would help to combine this technique with an adaptive process to correct for inter- and within-individual variation of the degree of vascular opacification, and to distinguish vessels from other structures, such as bone.